b1674927/signdocs/Readme.md

 COMMANDS:
    sign     sign a file
-   recover  recover an address from signature and hash help, h  Shows a list of commands or help for one command
+   verify   recover an address from signature and hash help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: